 QUU's electricity price on large sites is made up of usage and network charges.
-QUU has forecast price increases using the terms of its current electricity contract until it expires in 31 December 2013.
+QUU forecast price increases using the terms of its electricity contract, at the time, until its expiry in December 2013.
 QUU forecast an annual increase, for this six-month period, of 11.6% for usage charges.
 For the second half of 2013-14, QUU forecast an increase of 2.3% for usage charges, based on an SKM report for WSAA.
-For network charges, QUU has forecast an increase of 7.5% for all of 2013-14 based on an estimate by Energetics (2012).
+For network charges, QUU forecast an increase of 7.5% for all of 2013-14 based on an estimate by Energetics (2012).

-The QCA accepts QUU's proposed price increases for its large sites to be efficient as they are based on contractual provisions arising from competitive tender.
+The QCA accepted QUU's proposed price increases for its large sites to be efficient as they were based on contractual provisions arising from competitive tender.

-For QUU's small sites, the contract rate amounts to a discount of 19% off the regulated retail tariff.
-QUU has derived the 2013-14 electricity budget by escalating its 2011-12 electricity costs by estimated price increases of 7.8% in 2012-13 and 2.3% in 2013-14.
+For QUU's small sites, the contract rate amounted to a discount of 19% off the regulated retail tariff.
+QUU derived the 2013-14 electricity budget by escalating its 2011-12 electricity costs by estimated price increases of 7.8% in 2012-13 and 2.3% in 2013-14.